 The whole menu here is almost entirely dedicated to the humble duck – crispy fried duck, duck in chili sauce, duck fried rice – but the specialty, smoked duck, has to be ordered 24 hours in advance.
 Smothered in Balinese spices and wrapped in betel leaves, it is slowly smoked for a whole day and is served with rice, satay, and vegetables.

 Address: Jalan Raya Ubud, Ubud, Kabupaten Gianyar, Bali 80571, Indonesia

 People have commended this restaurant for a time now.
-Café Lotus, its location itself have lured tourists to dine and behold Bali’s beauty whilst dining there.
+Café Lotus, its location itself, has lured tourists to dine and behold Bali’s beauty while eating there.

 Bebek Joni Restaurant

 Address: Jl.
 Raya Goa Gajah, Peliatan, Ubud, Kabupaten Gianyar, Bali 80582, Indonesia